Thomick/Thomick.github.io/_pages/projects.md

 ## Academic Reports and Commentaries (Master's coursework)

-A collection of research reports, literature reviews, and experimental analyses completed during my master's program.

 ### Memory, Time Perception and Intertemporal Decision-Making (Research report)

 This report analyzes Pedro Ortega and Naftali Tishby's information-theoretic framework linking memory capacity to temporal perception and decision-making, extending their work with experiments on how different decision strategies influence perceived duration.